检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 Connecting to an RDS for PostgreSQL Instance Through JDBC Although the SSL certificate is optional if you choose to connect to a database through Java database connectivity (JDBC), download an SSL certificate to encrypt the connections for security.

-Help > User Guide > Instance Connection
+Help > Relational Database Service-RDS for PostgreSQL > User Guide > Instance Connection

 • Creating a Configuration File - ServiceStage